Lmnoppy/Scrippy/README.md

 ## Scrippy
-Scrippy is a small tool designed to quickly test your web applications during development for any basic secuirty issues, its design to run locally and test locally.
+Scrippy is a small tool that is made for developers, testers, QA and hobbyist that want to test sites for secuirty vulnerabilities (it is designed to run locally and test locally during code development).
+You must have a legal right to do so as not having this right can lead to a criminal conviction. by using this tool you acknowledge that you take sole responsibility for your actions and that there is no warranty with this product either explicit or implied.

-Please note, i have made this project to learn GO lang, it may note be the best peice of code in the world.
-Please feel free to contribute.
+Please note, i have made this project to learn GO lang, if it works, ill be happy.
+So please do not expect this to be bug free, perfect running production grade code.

+Scrippy is currently in beta and falls under the LICENSE INFO HERE and comes WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ### Features
-TBD but should be able to.

-*   Test basic field validation params
-*   Test for basic SQL injection
-*   Test for basic XSS issues
-*   Test for Log4j(CMD injections) issues
-*   DNS? - not really helpful for local testing
+TBD

 ###
 Main app: GO Lang